How to Buy Bitcoin

 To help you decide which of these gateways into Bitcoin best suit your needs, let’s cover each of these in more detail.
-If you’d like to learn more, check out our video “The Best Ways to Buy Bitcoin” and grab your free copy of the How to Buy Bitcoin: Pros & Cons Guide.
+If you’d like to learn more, check out our video below, “The Best Ways to Buy Bitcoin,” and grab your free copy of the How to Buy Bitcoin: Pros & Cons Guide.

 Online exchanges are the easiest and most secure way to buy bitcoin and other cryptos online.
 The two most popular US online exchanges are: